k9pranav/CSC207-Project1/README.md

 List of Technical Problems that we might face:
   1) Getting the API itself to work
-  2) Re-fromatting project to Exam, Assignment and Quiz types
+  2) Re-formatting project to Exam, Assignment and Quiz types